Famous Supporters for Wear A Hat Day

 Wear A Hat Day has gained significant celebrity support since the first event in 2010.
 We are extremely proud to have the backing of some very well-known faces and personalities; many of whom having been touched personally by the tragedy of a brain tumour.
 They have united with our cause and we are so grateful to them for using their high public profiles to draw attention to the premier brain tumour awareness event in the UK.

-“I am delighted to be an ambassador for Brain Tumour Research and to support Wear A Hat Day again in 2015.
+“I am delighted to be an ambassador for Brain Tumour Research and to support Wear A Hat Day.
 Just 1% of the national spend on cancer research is allocated to this devastating disease.
-This is unacceptable !
-Please raise funds and awareness on March 27th by wearing a hat.
-Help us fund the fight.
+This is unacceptable!
+Please raise funds and awareness by wearing a hat, holding a fundraising event to get as many people as possible involved in helping fund the fight.
 Together we will find a cure.”

 Singer and musician.

 "I was shaking I was so scared when I was told I had a brain tumour and it was a neurosurgeon who saved my life.
 To keep improving outcomes for others at my age that are being diagnosed with a brain tumour, we must seriously increase the funding for the research into this disease.
 I am delighted to bring awareness of Wear A Hat Day to all my fans and am asking everyone to please get involved make a donation to Brain Tumour Research.
 Let’s fund this fight together!”

 Sheila Hancock, CBE

 Actress and author.